muhit-emon/DeepMRG/README.md

 # DeepMRG
-A multi-label classifier for predicting bacterial metal resistance genes using deep learning
+DeepMRG is a multi-label deep learning classifier for predicting bacterial metal resistance genes (MRGs).
+It can be used to predict MRGs from protein sequences provided in fasta file.
+It also can be applied on (meta)genomic assembled contigs (in fasta) to predict MRGs.
 # Requirements
 <ol>
   <li>Linux operating system</li>